European equity rally halted by Greece and weak corporate figures

 By Sudip Kar-Gupta

-LONDON, Jan 27 Renewed concern over Greece and weak results at companies such as Siemens and Philips halted a winning run on European stock markets on Tuesday.
+LONDON, Jan 27 Renewed concern over Greece and weak figures from leading companies such as Siemens and Philips halted a winning run on European stock markets on Tuesday.

-The pan-European FTSEurofirst 300 index, which had risen for the last eight sessions, slipped back by 0.3 percent to 1,484.07 points going into the middle of the trading session.
+The pan-European FTSEurofirst 300 index, which had risen for the last eight sessions, slipped back by 0.4 percent to 1,482.44 points in early session trading.

-Investors were worried Greece's new anti-bailout government would clash with the European Union over the terms of Greek's bailout.
-Syriza, the party that won Greece's election on Sunday, opposes those terms, which were imposed by the ECB, the EU and the International Monetary Fund.
+Investors were worried Greece's new anti-bailout government would clash with their European Union partners.
+Syriza, the party that won Greece's election on Sunday, opposes the terms of the Greek bailout imposed by the ECB, the EU and the International Monetary Fund.

 Greek banks slid to a record low, with National Bank of Greece slumping over 10 percent.
 The STOXX Europe 600 Banking Index fell 1.4 percent.